 Especially with Natural wines the supply of air is actually always good.
 You will notice that, even if you try a wine the next day there is a lot going on in terms of taste!
 Just give it a try.

-You can actually use any vessel for decanting.
-We prefer it to be uncomplicated with our Erlmayer Decanter but you can also use a (clean) saucepan or a flower vase.
-We usually pour the decanting wine back into the bottle, so you can enjoy the beautiful bottle and allow yourself some air right away with the next wine of the evening.
+You can actually use any container for decanting.
+We prefer it uncomplicated with our Erlmayer decanter, but you can also use a (clean) saucepan or a flower vase.
+We usually pour the decanted wine back into the bottle, so you can enjoy the beautiful bottle and give the next wine of the evening some air.

 Most of the principles of organic or ecological agriculture have existed since time immemorial.
 But the ecological awareness began to develop with the so-called "Life Reform Movement" in the 1920s.